mercwar/Fire-Star-Alpha/README.md

-# 🌐 Hosting Benefits with Fire‑Star Alpha Link Repository
+# 🌐 FREE Hosting Benefits with Fire‑Star Alpha

 ## What You Get
 When you host your project in the Fire‑Star Alpha Link Repository, you gain: